sandbochs/negamax/README.md

 In progress
 Take everything and implement Tic Tac Toe.
-Implement TicTacToeNode
+-~~Implement TicTacToeNode~~
-~~Implement command-line UI~~
+-Implement command-line UI
-Would like to memoize board values
+-Memoize board values
-Would like to prune branches already traversed
+-Prune branches already traversed
-Would like to identify matching rotations and reflections and prune those branches aswell
+-Identify matching rotations and reflections and prune those branches aswell

 OneToNGame2 calculcates all node values then stores it in a hash.
 The AI references the hash for each turn instead of traversing the game tree again.
-~~Need to figure out how to caluclate all the node.values only once instead of calculating all children.values every turn.~~
+-~~Need to figure out how to caluclate all the node.values only once instead of calculating all children.values every turn.~~

 OneToNGame lets the player choose to play up to N. It also lets the player choose to go first or second.